 4104 Human Computer Interaction Building

 Ottawa ON K1S 5B6

-- Can I change my pledge amount?Your gift will be processed immediately and charged to your credit card.
+Yes.
+Your gift will be processed immediately and charged to your credit card as usual.
 If you wish to change your pledge amount, we can refund your gift and complete another transaction.

 Invitations to social events, offering them the chance to meet other donors, Carleton students, staff and faculty and hear about the impact their support is having on campus.